-The payments to staff and suppliers include maintenance contract costs and professional service fees.
+The indirect costs include payments to staff and suppliers include maintenance contract costs and professional service fees.
+Direct Costs include finance charges.
 Finance costs increase over the next 10 years due to an increase in the level of debt shown in Figure 10-5.